MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

 2-2.
 Download as a zip file
 ===========================
 You can download a current SIMPLE-NN source package from link below.
-Once you have a zip file, unzip it.
-This will create SIMPLE-NN directory.
+Click the green ``Code`` button on upper right side and download as a zip file.
+Once you have the zip file, unzip it.

 Download SIMPLE-NN: https://github.com/MDIL-SNU/SIMPLE-NN_v2